 The Company complies with ASC Topic 718, "Compensation - Stock Compensation" ("ASC 718"), which requires all companies to recognize the cost of services received in exchange for equity instruments to be recognized in the financial statements based on their grant date fair values.
 The Company applies an estimated forfeiture rate to the grant date fair value to determine the annual compensation cost of share-based payment arrangements with employees.
 The forfeiture rate is estimated based primarily on job title and prior forfeiture experience.
-The Company did not grant any awards to non-employees during the years ended December 31, 2019 and 2018.
+The Company did not grant any awards to non-employees during the years ended December 31, 2020 and 2019.

+During the year ended December 31, 2020, the Company granted 1,000,000 restricted shares of common stock valued at \$20,000 to an employee.
+20% of the shares vested at approximate grant date and the remaining 80% vest over four years from the grant date.
+The total fair value of shares vested during the year ended December 31, 2020 was \$23,000 for officers and \$63,000 for employees.
+The weighted average grant date fair value of shares granted during the year ended December 31, 2020 was \$0.02 per share.

 During the year ended December 31, 2019, the Company granted 5,500,000 restricted shares of common stock valued at \$115,000 to officers.
-The shares vest over four year from the grant date.
+The shares vest over four years from the grant date.
 The total fair value of shares vested during the year ended December 31, 2019 was \$65,000 for officers and \$113,000 for employees.
 The weighted average grant date fair value of shares granted during the year ended December 31, 2019 was \$0.02 per share.

-During the year ended December 31, 2018, the Company granted 975,000 restricted shares of common stock valued at \$63,000 to non-officer employees, and 725,000 restricted shares of common stock valued at \$44,000 to officers.
-The 975,000 shares granted to non-officer employees vest at various times over three to five years from the grant date and the 725,000 shares granted to officers vested in April 2018.
-The total fair value of shares vested during the year ended December 31, 2018 was \$385,000 for employees.
-The weighted average grant date fair value of shares granted during the year ended December 31, 2018 was \$0.06 per share.

-The Company did not grant any stock options during the years ended December 31, 2019 or 2018, nor were any options exercised during such periods.
-No options were outstanding at December 31, 2019 or 2018.
+The Company did not grant any stock options during the years ended December 31, 2020 or 2019, nor were any options exercised during such periods.
+No options were outstanding at December 31, 2020 or 2019.

-Share-based compensation expense recognized for the years ended December 31, 2019 and 2018 was \$141,000 and \$313,000, respectively, and is recorded in selling, general, and administrative expense in the consolidated statements of operations and comprehensive loss.
-Unrecognized expense related to existing share-based compensation and arrangements is approximately \$158,000 at December 31, 2019 and will be recognized over a weighted-average period of approximately 16 months.
+Share-based compensation expense recognized for the years ended December 31, 2020 and 2019 was \$88,000 and \$141,000, respectively, and is recorded in selling, general, and administrative expense in the consolidated statements of operations and comprehensive loss.
+Unrecognized expense related to existing share-based compensation and arrangements is approximately \$76,000 at December 31, 2020 and will be recognized over a weighted-average period of approximately 16 months.